pybamm-team/PyBaMM/CONTRIBUTING.md

 All code requires testing.
 We use the [pytest](https://docs.pytest.org/en/stable/) package for our tests.
 (These tests typically just check that the code runs without error, and so, are more _debugging_ than _testing_ in a strict sense.
 Nevertheless, they are very useful to have!)

+We use following plugins for various needs:

-We also use it along with the [nbmake](https://github.com/treebeardtech/nbmake) and the [pytest-xdist](https://pypi.org/project/pytest-xdist/) plugins to test the example notebooks.
+[nbmake](https://github.com/treebeardtech/nbmake&#41) : plugins to test the example notebooks.

+[pytest-xdist](https://pypi.org/project/pytest-xdist/&#41) : plugins to run tests in parallel.

 If you have `nox` installed, to run unit tests, type